Biaxident2024/StillColor/README.md

 Set your built-in display’s color profile to sRGB at full brightness and look carefully at the gray parts, you should be able to see subtle banding when you disable dithering which happens in real-time.

-And if you're sensitive to temporal dithering you should notice a lot less eye strain while dithering is disabled.
+And if you're sensitive to temporal dithering you should notice a lot less eyestrain while dithering is disabled.

 A more complicated approach is to use a [video capture card](https://www.blackmagicdesign.com/products/ultrastudio/techspecs/W-DLUS-12) and record your display's uncompressed output.
-Then run the recording through ffmpeg to visualize dithering with something like the following command:
+You can then process the recorded footage with FFmpeg to visualize dithering using a command like the following:

 `ffmpeg -i input.mov -sws_flags full_chroma_int+bitexact+accurate_rnd -vf "format=gbrp,tblend=all_mode=grainextract,eq=contrast=-60" -c:v v210 -pix_fmt yuv422p10le diff.mov`
 ## Roadmap